Python-SIP/sip/sphinx/annotations.rst

     .. seealso:: :fanno:`RaisesPyException`

-.. function-annotation:: NoUsesVirtualErrorCode
+.. function-annotation:: NoVirtualErrorHandler

     .. versionadded:: 4.14

-    This boolean annotation specifies that the virtual method does not use any code specified with the :directive:`%VirtualErrorCode` directive when a Python exception was raised when executing a Python reimplementation of the method.
-Instead the ``PyErr_Print()`` function is called.
+    This boolean annotation specifies that when a Python re-implementation of a virtual C++ function raises a Python exception then ``PyErr_Print()`` is always called.
+Any error handler specified by either the :fanno:`VirtualErrorHandler` function annotation, the
+    :canno:`VirtualErrorHandler` class annotation or the
+    :directive:`%DefaultVirtualErrorHandler` directive is ignored.

-    .. seealso:: :fanno:`UsesVirtualErrorCode`, :directive:`%VirtualErrorCode`
+    .. seealso:: :fanno:`VirtualErrorHandler`, :canno:`VirtualErrorHandler`, :directive:`%DefaultVirtualErrorHandler`

 .. function-annotation:: Numeric